 Continuing our nICE vs Yeti debate, the pressure-relief valve is another clear-cut indication of a good seal, and is something that YETI coolers lack entirely.

-It might look a little odd sitting there on the outside of the cooler, but when you press the valve in you can actually feel and hear air hissing out, making the lid way easier to open than a YETI.
+It might look a little odd sitting there on the outside of the cooler, but when you press the valve in you can actually feel and hear air entering the cooler, making the lid way easier to open than a YETI.

 (A hard-to-open lid is of course sign that there’s a good seal, but it can be legitimately frustrating and you can just about rip your fingernails off trying to open up rotomold coolers without a relief valve).